janko/tus-ruby-server/README.md

 ## Download

-In addition to implementing the tus protocol, tus-ruby-server also comes with an endpoint for downloading the uploaded file, streaming the file directly from the storage.
+In addition to implementing the tus protocol, tus-ruby-server also comes with a GET endpoint for downloading the uploaded file, which streams the file directly from the storage.

 The endpoint will automatically use the following `Upload-Metadata` values if they're available: